-o [e] o \rightarrow o e e e o

-o [o e] → o e o e e

-o [NIe] $\rightarrow o$ e NIe e
+o [e] o → o e e e o o [o e] → o e o e e o [NI e] → o e NI e e c.

-- c.
 Otherwise, if there is a strong type it must be opposite the embedding direction.
-Therefore, test for an established context with a preceding strong type by checking backwards before the opening paired bracket until the first strong type (L, R, or sos) is found. - 1.
-If the preceding strong type is also opposite the embedding direction, context is established, so set the type for both brackets in the pair to that direction.
+Therefore, test for an established context with a preceding strong type by checking backwards before the opening paired bracket until the first strong type (L, R, or sos) is found, using the value of sos if there is none.